 General Membership Meetings are the first Wednesday of every other month beginning in February, 11 am to 1 pm at the Houston Engineering and Scientific Society (HESS) Club building.

-Chapter Board Meetings are the first Wednesday of every month beginning in January at 11 a.m. at the Houston Engineering and Scientific Society (HESS) Club building.
-Board meetings are open to all membership.
-If you wish to attend, contact Daniel Maddux for information.
+Chapter Board Meetings are the first Wednesday of every other month beginning in January at 11 am.
+Board meetings are open to all membership and are held virtually.
+If you wish to attend, contact Sonya Wooley for information.

 2015-2016 Chapter Board Members